Aosaginohi: Edo period

 The kibyoshi genre writer 's (妖怪仕内評判記, Bakemono shiuchi hyōbanki) (cf. fig. right) is a book about the boss yōkai ōnyudō holding a contest of shiuchi or tricks to be played on humans, in order to rank them.
 The aosagi blue heron ranks second, for it turns into an eerie hikarimono glowing objects by night to frighten people, and according to Harumachi, transforms into a burning pillar about 5 feet (shaku) tall.
 The bird shrinks its neck thus mimicking the shape of a square pillar, and flaps its wings crossed over to simulate flickering flames, according to this writer.

 Some years later, another gesaku (burlesque) writer 's (変化物春遊, Bakemono haruasobi) claims that in Yamato Province there stood a large willow tree from which blue flames could be seen on a nightly basis, and hence called bake yanagi ("freak willow"), and people avoided it.
 One rainy night, a man thought he was confident no fire will burn during a downpour, and approached, whereupon the willow grew bluer than ever and the man collapsed.
 The phantom light was caused by the "blue heron" according to the storyteller.

 The miscellany records an event around the autumn of (Bunka 2/1805), where a man from Yotsuya, met a person clad in white without a lower body in the streets during the night, and suspecting it to be a ghost, turned around to see a glowing single eye, so he abruptly slashed it with a sword.
 When the man stabbed the fallen creature for the final blow, it turned out to be a heron.
 He kept the heron and ate it, so the rumor spread that he ate ghost stew.

 Katō Jun'an's (written during Tenpō era to Bunkyū 3, c.
-1833–1863; published 1910) explains that a ying fire is blue light without a flame, and emitted by such animals as foxes, weasels, night herons, jellyfish, octopi, and fireflies.
+1833–1863; published 1910) explains that a ying fire is blue light without a flame, and emitted by such animals as foxes, weasels, night herons, jellyfish, octopuses, and fireflies.